6 Questions You Have About Mommy Makeovers, Answered by a Mom & Plastic Surgeon

 “Ruin” is a strong word, but future pregnancies will likely undo some improvements made with a mommy makeover, which, after all, is intended to correct pregnancy-related effects.
 Just like before, your stomach and breasts will stretch out and may not contract all the way back to their previous state.
 Therefore, I typically recommend women postpone major lifting or skin removal procedures, such as breast lift or tummy tuck surgery, until they’re finished having children.

 This does not mean that you have to live with unwanted changes between pregnancies.
 If your breasts have lost volume but you have minimal skin sagging, breast augmentation can provide a boost in shape with little risk of interfering with your ability to breastfeed.
-Non-surgical treatments, such as CoolSculpting or ThermiVa, can help smooth down fat bulges and rejuvenate vaginal tissues, respectively, with no downtime.
+Non-surgical treatments, such as CoolSculpting, ThermiVa, or the O-Shot can help smooth down fat bulges and rejuvenate vaginal tissues, respectively, with no downtime.

 Considering a mommy makeover in Atlanta?
 Get in touch!